jonnonz1/nz-statute-book/acts/public/2022/plant-variety-rights-act-2022.md

   (b) without limiting paragraph (a), the applicable definition of owner is the definition that was in force under the old law.
 (4) In this clause and in clauses 2 and 3, old law means the law as in force immediately before the commencement of Part 4 of this Act.ExamplePerson A obtained a grant before the commencement of this clause.
 Person B obtained a grant after the commencement of this clause but applied for that grant before the commencement of this clause.
 Person A and person B have both obtained grants in respect of wheat varieties (which are not vegetatively propagated).
 Their rights are determined under the old law.
 Their rights include the exclusive right to sell reproductive material of the protected variety.Person A’s rights and person B’s rights are not infringed if another person propagates the relevant protected variety for non-commercial use, or uses it to breed a new variety (as long as this does not involve repeated use of the protected variety).
 This is because under the old law exceptions apply that allow this to happen.Person A and person B do not have rights in respect of varieties that are essentially derived from the protected variety for which they hold a grant, and they do not have any of the other rights set out in this Act other than those that existed under the old law.
 (5) This clause is subject to clause 7 and does not prevent any applications made under that clause.
-(6) This clause is also subject to clause 8.
+(6) This clause is also subject to clauses 8 and 10.

 ### 2 Continuation of applications, proceedings, actions, and matters made or commenced before commencement of this clause
 (1) This clause applies to an application, proceeding, action, or other matter that—